EpziTecho/EpziTecho/README.md

 🎓 I'm a graduate of Software Engineering from the Technological University of Peru.**

-📚 Currently, I am interested in back-end developing, learning about Machine Learning and data analysis with Python.**
+📚 Currently, I am interested in back-end development, learning about Machine Learning and data analysis with Python.**

  </div>